-The proposed roadway lane functionality for the Project and Ultimate Configurations are depicted in the re-evaluated schematic and environmentally approved schematic plans, respectively, as provided in the Reference Information Document (RID).
+The proposed roadway lane functionality for the Project is depicted in the re-evaluated schematic as provided in the Reference Information Document (RID).
+The proposed roadway lane functionality for the Ultimate Configuration is provided in the latest approved design schematics and the lane configuration diagrams, as provided in the RID.